 - Exceptional verbal and written communication skills.

-- Strong project management skills and experience collaborating across departments and teams to implement new strategies.
+- Strong project management skills and experience partnering across departments and teams to implement new strategies.

 - Proven network of development and grant relationships.

-To apply, please send a cover letter, resume, 2 writing samples and salary requirements to email@example.com.
-No phone solicitation accepted.
+To apply, please send a cover letter, resume, and two-writing samples to firstname.lastname@example.org.